p3r7/blog/_pages/about.md

 I have an expertise in _observability_ so we'll certainly tackle data transformation and visualization.

-As far as interractive text manipulation is concerned, as you'll soon find, my tool of choice is [Emacs](/tag/emacs/) (that [I do not consider as a text editor](/2020/01/12/emacs-is-no-editor)).
+As far as interractive text manipulation is concerned, as you'll soon find, my tool of choice is [Emacs](/tag/emacs/) (that [I do not consider to be a text editor](/2020/01/12/emacs-is-no-editor)).
 For those interested, there is a [dedicated atom feed](/atom.emacs.xml) for Emacs articles on this blog.

 ### Disclaimer